 Both arguments have merit.
 The determining factor seems to be how much guidance young readers receive when they are introduced to the series.

 Literacy expert Dr. Timothy Shanahan, Distinguished Professor Emeritus at the University of Illinois at Chicago, thinks that books like those in the Great Illustrated Classics series do have the potential to be useful tools.

 “I think it is great that kids get exposed to classical literature, even if it is not as fully realized as a more traditional version,” Shanahan said.
 “We want kids to know myths and how stories are told.
 There are particular tales and characters that we want them to know.”

-Then there’s the fact that most kids can’t read the full version of these texts anyways.
-Lexile scores are, according to Shanahan, a “well-validated scheme for placing texts on a continuum of difficulty.”
+Then there’s the fact that most kids can’t read the full version of these texts anyways according to Lexile scoring, which Shanahan calls a “well-validated scheme for placing texts on a continuum of difficulty.”